-Through most vacation clubs, your week translates into points that you can spend to vacation at different resorts in the club's network.
+Through most vacation clubs, your week translates into points that you can spend to stay at different resorts in the club's network.
 The points work as vacation currency.
 If you choose a destination, such as a resort in Orlando, during peak season, you need to spend more points to reserve a spot.
 Alternatively, if you choose to holiday during off-peak season, you can spend fewer points for the same villa.

 Most vacation clubs expect you to pay a large lump sum upfront, or you can set up financing.
-The initial cost covers all expenses for that year and lock you into a contract with the club.
-In most cases, you are making a real estate purchase and can pass the right to use on to your heirs.
+The initial cost covers all expenses for that year and locks you into a contract with the club.
+In most cases, you are making a real estate purchase and can pass the right to use this on to your heirs.
 However, some contracts end after a certain number of years or upon your death.

 You have points to spend and don't want to be limited to a single resort for years on end, so look for a vacation club that gives you choices.
 The more resorts the club offers in its network, the better.
 Most vacation clubs secure a membership for you in an exchange group like RCI or Interval International and include the fee in your annual dues.
-Usually, there is an exchange fee, but that should be the only extra charge you incur when you swap out your home resort unit for one in another location.
+Usually, there is an exchange fee, but that should be the only extra charge you incur when you swap out time at your home resort for a stay in another location.
 Also, not all real estate purchases will stay in your name forever – some clubs impose an expiration date.

 If you want to see the country – or the world – make sure you choose the vacation club that offers the most destinations possible through its network of owned resorts and membership through an exchange group, or at least the places you're most interested in.
-Many clubs have built resorts in the most popular vacation spots, so you can find the best destination whether you prefer surfing in the sun, skiing slopes or sailing the high seas.
+Many clubs have built resorts in the most popular vacation spots, so you can find the best destination whether you prefer surfing in the sun, skiing the slopes or sailing the high seas.

 It's important to be able to contact customer service at any point in case you have a question or concern.
-Some vacation clubs offer you access to a customer service representative at any time of day or night.
+Some vacation clubs offer you access to a customer service representative at any time day or night.
 Typically, you can contact support by phone, email and, in some cases, live chat on the companies' websites.

 There are a few caveats to keep in mind when you purchase a vacation club membership.
 Price is obviously a factor that you need to consider.
 You must plan your vacations in advance – sometimes as early as a year or two beforehand.
 If you choose a popular destination during peak season, you must be prepared to use more vacation points.
 You can expect annual dues or maintenance fees to increase each year.
 Most vacation clubs offer a rescission period, which gives you at least a couple days, up to two weeks in some cases, to change your mind if buyer's remorse settles in.

-Read your contract thoroughly to find out how long your membership lasts, whether you can transfer it to a family member or friend and how much that will cost, and what percentage of an assessment fee you have to pay if major repairs take place.
+Read your contract thoroughly to find out how long your membership lasts, whether you can transfer it to a family member or friend and how much that will cost, and what percentage of an assessment fee you must pay if major repairs take place.
 Also, keep in mind that a vacation club can change the point cost of particular days and weeks whenever it wants to, so you may not be able to book certain dates at certain destinations without purchasing more points.
-Being part of a vacation club should be a fun experience, so be sure you know exactly what you're purchasing by reading what we have to say about the best vacation clubs available.
+Being part of a vacation club should be a fun experience, so be sure you know exactly what you're purchasing by reading what we say about the best vacation clubs available.